AthulJoseph27/Thistlewaites_Algorithm/README.md

 - The Lookup table is already generated and can be found under the folder Lookup Table.

-- The code used to generate these lookup tables can be found under the folder named Generators
+- The code used to generate these lookup tables can be found under the folder named Generators.

   ## Python